-(a) Based on average shares outstanding.

-- (b) Net of expenses waived/reimbursed by the Adviser. - (c) Total investment return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption on the last day of the period.
-Total return does not reflect (i) insurance company's separate account related expense charges and (ii) the deductions of taxes that a share-holder would pay on Portfolio distributions or the redemption of Portfolio shares.
-Total investment return calculated for a period of less than one year is not annualized. - (d) In connection with the Portfolio's investments in affiliated underlying portfolios, the Portfolio incurs no direct expenses, but bears proportionate shares of the fees and expenses (i.e., operating, administrative and investment advisory fees) of the affiliated underlying portfolios.
-The Adviser has contractually agreed to waive its fees from the Portfolio in an amount equal to the Portfolio's pro rata share of certain acquired fund fees and expenses, and for the year ended December 31, 2020, such waiver amounted to .01%. - † For the year ended December 31, 2016, the amount includes a refund for overbilling of prior years' custody out of pocket fees as follows:
+- (a) Based on average shares outstanding. - (b) Net of expenses waived/reimbursed by the Adviser. - (c) Amount is less than \$.005. - (d) Total investment return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption on the last day of the period.
+Total return does not reflect (i) insurance company's separate account related expense charges and (ii) the deductions of taxes that a shareholder would pay on Portfolio distributions or the redemption of Portfolio shares.
+Total investment return calculated for a period of less than one year is not annualized. - (e) In connection with the Portfolio's investments in affiliated underlying portfolios, the Portfolio incurs no direct expenses, but bears proportionate shares of the fees and expenses (i.e., operating, administrative and investment advisory fees) of the affiliated underlying portfolios.
+The Adviser has contractually agreed to waive its fees from the Portfolio in an amount equal to the Portfolio's pro rata share of certain acquired fund fees and expenses, and for the years ended December 31, 2020, December 31, 2019 and December 31, 2018, such waiver amounted to .01%, .01% and .01%, respectively. - † For the year ended December 31, 2016, the amount includes a refund for overbilling of prior years' custody out of pocket fees as follows:

+Net Investment Net Investment Total

-Net Investment Income Per Share Net Investment Income Ratio Total Return \$.004 .02% .02%
+Income Per Share Income Ratio Return

+\$.002 .01% .01%

-- \ Includes the impact of proceeds received and credited to the Portfolio resulting from class action settlements, which enhanced the Portfolio's performance for the years ended December 31, 2017 and December 31, 2016 by .04% and .28%, respectively. - ^ Annualized.
+\ Includes the impact of proceeds received and credited to the Portfolio resulting from class action settlements, which enhanced the Portfolio's performance for the years ended December 31, 2019, December 31, 2018, December 31, 2017 and December 31, 2016 by .15%, .02%, .68% and .03%, respectively.